guilhemmarchand/trackme/docs/configuration.rst

 TrackMe Data Hosts - Define what works for you
 ----------------------------------------------

-The second big concept in TrackMe is called ``data hosts``, this basically means tracking the acitvity of host sending data to Splunk, from the ``host Splunk Metadata`` point of view.
+The second big concept in TrackMe is called ``data hosts``, this basically means tracking the activity of host sending data to Splunk, from the ``host Splunk Metadata`` point of view.

 There are two modes available, called ``Data hosts global alerting policy``:

-- ``granular by host``: instructs TrackMe to consider turning an host red only if there are no more sourcetypes emitting data for that hosts according to the various configuration items
+- ``granular by host``: instructs TrackMe to consider turning a host red only if there are no more sourcetypes emitting data for that hosts according to the various configuration items

-- ``granular by sourcetype``:  instructs TrackMe to consider each sourcetype individually by host, including their own max lagging rules, to determine if an host is having issues or not
+- ``granular by sourcetype``:  instructs TrackMe to consider each sourcetype individually by host, including their own max lagging rules, to determine if a host is having issues or not

-.. hint:: This defines the global policy applied by default on all data hosts, this can be overriden on a per host basis if needed
+.. hint:: This defines the global policy applied by default on all data hosts, this can be overridden on a per host basis if needed

 *Configuration of the global policy mode in the management UI:*